Home » Salads » Vietnamese chicken salad with chili lime dressing (Goi Gá)

 Variations and substitutions

-• If fresh snow peas are unavailable, try fresh green beans.
+• If fresh snow peas are unavailable, try fresh green beans, or omit them altogether.

 • For those who prefer a less spicy dressing, omit the chili pepper, or cut the amount in half.